ls1intum/tum-apply/docs/auth/authentication-flow.md

 ## 🔗 Overview

 TUMApply uses **Keycloak** as an identity provider.
 The client authenticates via OAuth 2.0 and obtains a JWT token.
-This token is sent with each request and validated by the Spring Boot backend.
+This token is sent with each request and validated by the Spring Boot server.

 - A **Realm** called `tumapply`
 - A **public client** called `tumapply-client`